thetizzo/nfl_data/README.md

 # NflData

-This gem is for parsing data from NFL.com and return it as a JSON blob that can be used for any fantasy related activities you may wish to pursue.
+This gem is for parsing data from NFL.com and returning a JSON blob that can be used for any fantasy related activities you may wish to pursue.

 ## Installation